 - Overheating – Your Surface Laptop can be overheating after playing games or intense usage in a superheated environment or beneath plain sunlight.
 When the temperature reaches an extreme temperature, your laptop will turn off and temporarily refuses to turn on until the device temperature recovers to an optimal temperature.
 In this case, you will see a thermometer icon on the screen when you attempt to turn it on.

 - The battery is too low – It occurs when you leave your laptop for an extended period.
 Or there is a battery draining issue on your Microsoft Laptop.
-Unlike common laptops, Surface has its new modern standby feature to keep your laptop life updated even if it’s in sleep mode.
+Unlike common laptops, the Surface has its new modern standby feature to keep your laptop life updated even if it’s in sleep mode.
 When in normal condition, it barely drains the battery.
 However, some traditional software processes may prevent your laptop from going to standby mode.
 In this case, you see a low battery icon on the screen when you attempt to turn it on.

 NoteWhen it is empty, you can expect nothing to appear on the screen when you try to turn it on.